pymc-devs/pymc/docs/source/contributing/developer_guide.md

 Also, ``pytensor.clone_replace`` is too convenient (PyMC internal joke is that it is like a drug - very addictive).
 If all the operation happens in the graph (including the conditioning and setting value), I see no need to isolate part of the graph (via graph copying or graph rewriting) for building model and running inference.

-Moreover, if we are limiting to the problem that we can solved most confidently - model with all continous unknown parameters that could be sampled with dynamic HMC, there is even less need to think about graph cloning/rewriting.
+Moreover, if we are limiting to the problem that we can solved most confidently - model with all continuous unknown parameters that could be sampled with dynamic HMC, there is even less need to think about graph cloning/rewriting.

 ## Inference